Winter walks at Scotney Castle

 Take the kids to Badger and Pepper's play area

-UPDATE: Monday 6 January.
-Badger and Pepper play area is temporarily closed so that we can carry out repairs and replace the wood chip to keep the mud down.
-We expect it to be open in approximately 3 weeks.
+UPDATE: Badger and Pepper play area is temporarily closed so that we can carry out repairs and replace the wood chip to keep the mud down.
+We expect it to be open in time for the February half term holidays.

 If you are visiting with children, don't forget to visit Badger and Pepper's play area.
 Here you can find natural play equipment such as climbing frames, ball runs, stepping stones, a playhouse and a mud kitchen, all within a fenced area with benches for weary parents to rest and watch on.
 You can find it to the right-hand side of the main path down towards the old castle.